kkdg/dexs-pm-system/readme.txt

 n/a

 == Screenshots ==
-1. PM System (0.9.0): Admin Interface
+1. PM System (0.9.0) Admin Interface
-2. PM System (0.9.0): BackEnd Menu Order Options
+2. PM System (0.9.0) BackEnd Menu Order Options
-3. PM System (0.9.0): Standard Frontend Style
+3. PM System (0.9.0) Standard Frontend Style

 == Changelog ==
 = 0.9.1 BETA =
-* Fix: Faulty Path to the Stylesheets and to the JS-Scripts on the Frontend!
+* Fix: Faulty Path to the Stylesheets and to the JS-Scripts on the Front End!

 = 0.9.0 BETA =
 ATTENTION: First Beta Version!